 the legal requirement for the governing body to meet to consider the reinstatement of a pupil, and parents’ right to attend a meeting, be represented at a meeting, and bring a supportive friend;

-no pupil will go back into class unless they have had a re-integration meeting with the headteacher.
+no pupil will go back into class unless they have had a re-integration meeting with a senior member of staff.

-The headteacher will also notify parents by the end of the afternoon session on the day their child is excluded that, for the first five school days of an exclusion, or until the start date of any alternative provision where this is earlier, parents are legally required to ensure that their child is not present in a public place during school hours without a good reason, and that non-compliance may result in a fixed penalty notice or prosecution.
+A senior member of staff will also notify parents by the end of the afternoon session on the day their child is excluded that, for the first five school days of an exclusion, or until the start date of any alternative provision where this is earlier, parents are legally required to ensure that their child is not present in a public place during school hours without a good reason, and that non-compliance may result in a fixed penalty notice or prosecution.
 Our notice to parents/carers may not be electronic unless prior consent for this form of communication is in place.

 If alternative provision is being arranged, the notification to the parents/carers of the excluded pupil will include: